 So, we’ll take:

 not let it scare us or stop us,

 and just start!

 Breaking down big goals that can be scary is key.
-When we fear something our brains stop us.
+When we fear something, our brains stop us.
 To protect us.
-But, we don’t always need to stop in the face of fear.
-Actually, we need to push forward and face the discomfort.
+But we don’t always need to stop in the face of fear.
+We need to push forward and face the discomfort.
 To WIN!
 To forge towards “my second act”!
-Once we do more and more things that are scary, we build MOMENTUM and JOY.
+Once we do increased things that are scary, we build MOMENTUM and JOY.
 Pride in what we can do!

 The 2019 Home Organization Reboot is completely free this year.
 If you are a current member or subscribe to my community and emails, you will need to join and register for this reboot separately here.
 When you register for the reboot and want to subscribe to my community and receive even more fun, easy and valuable tips, and services, sign up here.
 One of my big goals for 2019 is to grow my online community so if you would, and are not a regular subscriber, consider joining and becoming a regular member here!